INTO-CPS-Association/example_digital-twin_incubator/README.md

 4. Possibly re-tunes the controller to optimize the behavior under the newly calibrated model.
 E.g., instead of turning the heating element for 5 seconds, it now only turns it for 3 seconds, to reach the same 35 degrees within the next 30 seconds.

 5. Answers what-if questions: Suppose you want to turn off the heating element for some hours (maybe due to power loss or some other intervention).
 Is there anything that you can do to keep the temperature inside the box within range?
 Maybe place a bottle of hot water?
 If so, how warm must the water be?

-## Drawbacks
-1. Maybe not very exciting (I personally would like to play with a robot manipulator or a robot...).
-2. Experiments take longer to complete (depending on the size, and if outside temperature is to be taken into account, an experiment may take days).
-3. Safety (heating elements can ignite something if we’re dealing with high temperatures...).
-Here you guys may know better but I guess working with 12V heating elements should be less of a safety issue.
-4. ?

-## Interesting Modelling Challenges
-- Optimality of system design: where to place sensors/actuators?
-How to ensure uniform temperature distributions inside the box (this question is also really important for the lumped parameter modelling of this system)?

-- Need for “on-the-fly” calibration: what you place inside the box (e.g., eggs, or a bottle of water) may have wildly different thermal properties, making any model previously calibrated invalid.
-Moreover, some stuff actual undergoes transformations that changes them from heat sink to heat source (e.g., fermented stuff called tempeh tends to start producing heat after the fungus develop).

-- Need to answer “what-if” questions: suppose you want turn off the heating element for some hours (maybe due to power loss or some other intervention).
-Is there anything that you can do to keep the temperature inside the box within range?
-Maybe place a bottle of hot water?
-If so, how warm must the water be?

 ## Hardware Equipment